 The importance of education on your LinkedIn Profile

 - Prove your academic level

 - Start telling the story of the professional you are today!

 1. List any relevant qualifications on LinkedIn

 That seems to be stating the obvious doesn’t it?
-What if your qualifications are no longer relevant?
-Should you still list them?
+What if your qualifications are no longer relevant or you’re not sure if they are?
+Courses like online university for military might make some slightly unsure, but in reality these are just as perfectly valid credits and as valuable an education as any other.
+So, then should you still list them?
 YES I’ll get to that in the next 4 points.
 Firstly list all relevant qualifications.

 2. Prove your academic level on LinkedIn